tlubbers/ntbk-prog-lang/prolog.md

 ## Terms

-Everything in Prolog is built from terms:
+Everything in Prolog is built from terms:f
 - Prolog programs
 - The data manipulated by Prolog programs